BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 ```[p]load (cogname)```

 # About these cogs
-- [virustotal](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/virustotal) - Utilize the VirusTotal API and a (free) VirusTotal account to analyze files for malware and get back multiple vendor verdicts at once
+- [virustotal](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/virustotal) - Utilize the VirusTotal API and a (free) VirusTotal account to analyze files for malware and get back multiple vendor verdicts at once.
+Very useful in communities where people are naturally irresponsible and will run nearly anything sent to them without a second thought.